 The UK Creative Content EIS fund is a new fund managed by Calculus Capital in association with the British Film Institute (BFI).

-The BFI believes a lack of access to finance is holding back producers from scaling up and profiting from the growth in the UK’s burgeoning content sector – a sector that is growing at twice the rate of the UK economy.
-This fund aims to address this.
+The UK’s content sector is growing at twice the rate of the UK economy fuelled in part by the demand for premium content from streaming services such as Netflix, Amazon, Apple and others.
+Traditional broadcasters are increasing budgets to keep pace in this competitive environment.
+This fund aims to benefit from the significant growth of the sector.
 It will invest in EIS-qualifying companies in the UK media sector with a focus on film, TV and game content.

 - Expected exit timeline of 4-6 years (not guaranteed)

 - Aims to hold a minimum of six portfolio companies with advance assurance

 - Funds likely to be deployed within 15 months (not guaranteed)